How to Win in Divorce

 What it Means to “Win” at Divorce

-You’ll easily find a divorce attorney who will fight your war with you for years.
+Are you contemplating divorce or in the early stages of divorce and determined to get or keep as much as you can, leaving your spouse with as little as possible?
+If so, you’ll easily find a divorce attorney who will fight your war with you for years.
 And you’ll only end up where you would have if you’d negotiated to begin with.
 And guess what—you’ve funded your lawyer’s kids’ college accounts rather than your own.
 Is this a “win” at divorce?

 Perhaps you should instead consider getting through this overwhelmingly difficult transition with dignity while keeping a lot more of your own money and maintaining your and your children’s emotional health throughout.
 In most instances, you can do that without ever stepping foot into a courthouse or even speaking to an attorney.